ultimate271/notes/dostoevsky/brothers03.05.md

 “What?”

+#### Dmitri reveals his reason for seeking Aloysha: to tell Katya he will never see her again
 “Why, I called to you and brought you out here to‐day, this very day—remember it—to send you—this very day again—to Katerina Ivanovna, and—”